Skip to main content

 • Working to enhance the local knowledge and competences within evaluation and quality issues in day care centres and local municipalities.
 This is done through presentations, seminars and the specially designed ‘EVA days’ on quality issues tailored to the specific needs of local authorities and day centres.

-EVA’s role within ECEC is laid down in the Day Care Act (Dagtilbudsloven).
+EVA’s role within ECEC is laid down in the Act on Day Care Facilities (Dagtilbudsloven).

 EVA carries out evaluations in corporation with the Central Evaluation and Counselling Unit within ECEC.
-The unit is responsible for collecting, analysing and communicate information and evaluation within ECEC.
+The unit is responsible for collecting, analysing and communicating information and evaluation within ECEC.

-The minister of Children and Education can set regulations regarding evaluation and the follow-up on evaluations.
+The Minister for Children and Education can set regulations regarding evaluation and the follow-up on evaluations.

 Internal quality assurance performed by the ECEC institution